 During cataract surgery, the surgeon will remove the lens that has been clouded by a cataract, and replace it with a new crystal-clear lens.

-You may find an advanced multifocal replacement lens implant (what we call a "premium lifestyle implant") a more appealing option if being less dependent on from bifocals and reading glasses is important to you.
-The revolutionary design of a premium lifestyle replacement lens implant makes it possible to take vision correction to a new level by restoring youthful ability to focus on objects at varying distances.
+The third option is called ADVANCED TECHNOLOGY cataract surgery because it features an on an “advanced technology multifocal replacement lens implant.
+This type of replacement lens implant is also sometimes referred to as a “lifestyle” lens because patients whose lifestyle is active and who value being less dependent on bifocals and reading glasses very often find it a more appealing option.
+An advanced technology replacement lens implant makes it possible to take vision correction to a new level by restoring youthful ability to focus on objects at varying distances.
 These lenses are engineered to provide a full range of quality vision.

 This question can be answered only after careful consideration of the health of your eyes, your individual lifestyle, and the demands of your occupation and hobbies.